ai-learning-space/sql-expert/Data Selection (Part 2)/Multi-table queries, JOIN.md

 <aside>

-💡 Many different *JOINs* can be used in a single query
+💡 Many different *JOINs* can be used in a single query.

 </aside>